luxor37/spellTemplateManager/README.md

 ## About Time Compatibility

-Spell Template Manager fully supports real-time template expiration through use of the **About Time module**.
+Spell Template Manager fully supports real-time template expiration through use of the **About Time** module.
 When this module is installed, a new setting is available in the Foundry settings panel, that will allow you to offload processing to the About Time module.
 This is the suggested configuration.

 ## Requirements